 Sarah Vander Neut, owner of the Colorado custom athletic apparel business Vander Jacket, spent two years in Texas studying fashion design and art before deciding she needed a change and moved to Boise State.

 The diverse skills and perspectives of the art faculty created a solid foundation for Vander Neut.

-“The technical experience they brought to their craft, the knowledge of materials and the knowledge of technique, it was so traditional and taught me the fundamentals of art.
-But then at the same time, the philosophy
+“The technical experience they brought to their craft, the knowledge of materials and the knowledge of technique, it was traditional and taught me the fundamentals of art.
+But at the same time, the philosophy

-An avid runner, Vander Neut needed a jacket to wear on workouts while pregnant in 2011.
-Unable to find a sporty jacket that fit her, Vander Neut designed her own.
-After her daughter was born and she no longer needed the pieces she’d created for herself, she sold her creations at a local flea market.
-There was an immediate demand from fellow athletes was immediate.
+An avid runner, Vander Neut needed a jacket to wear during workouts while pregnant in 2011.
+Unable to find a jacket that fit, she designed her own, laying the groundwork for Vander Jacket.
+After her daughter was born and she no longer needed the pieces she’d made, she sold her creations at a local flea market.
+Demand from fellow athletes was immediate.

 Though her main creative outlet is through her clothing business, Vander Neut still turns to visual arts as a restorative practice to avoid burnout.

 “I’ll get to a point where I’ve been sewing and designing like crazy and the way, for me, to heal from that is to draw or paint again,” she said.
 “Again, just like athletes have to have an offseason, it’s

 a good balance to go between the two.
 It’s a very healing and meditative thing for me to create art.”